Hajuj/Rotkaeppchen/README.md

 # Run The Code
 Just run the Märchen class (Maerchen.java)

-* Java 11 or earlier is required.
+* Java 11 or later is required.

 Have fun! :D